 The Legacy of Giovanni Zatara in DC Continuity

-Before we can get to Zatanna Zatara we need to first discuss her father, Giovanni Zatara.
+Before we can get to Zatanna Zatara we need to first discuss Zatanna’s father, Giovanni Zatara.
 The heroic magician, created by artist and writer Fred Guardineer, made his debut as a backup story in Action Comics #1.
-These days, Superman gets all of the credit for the success of that series, but Zatara wasn’t simply the second fiddle.
-The character was so popular he had a story in the first 132 issues of Action Comics and the first 51 issues of World’s Finest Comics.
+These days, Superman gets all of the credit for the success of that series, but Giovanni Zatara wasn’t simply the second fiddle.
+Zatanna’s father was so popular he had a story in the first 132 issues of Action Comics and the first 51 issues of World’s Finest Comics.
 Zatara is often forgotten but should be considered one of the key ingredients for building the foundation, along with Superman and Batman, that DC would eventually stand upon.

 Jim Shooter typically and understandably receives the most credit when it comes to building shared universes.
 However, the concept was originally pioneered by the prolific mid-60s DC writer Gardner Fox.
 The writer, who additionally wrote the first shared multiverse in the classic “Flash of Two Worlds,” cleverly weaves the story of Zatara’s return through five different series over three years.
 Somehow, nothing like it had been done before.

 The story introduced Giovanni Zatara’s daughter, Zatanna, in the appropriately titled storyline “Zatanna’s Search.”
 The Mistress of Magic first mysteriously turned up in 1964’s Hawkman #4.
 The winged Thanagarian had to rescue Zatanna who had managed to split herself in two.
 Hawkman and Hawkgirl, reunited the two halves.
 Once Zatanna was whole again we learned about the quest to find her missing father.